-If the requirement is to establish a shared secret key (which might then be used for sending keys or messages from one party to another protected using symmetric techniques) then it is important to consider Diffie-Hellman key agreement and its EC-based variant ECDH (see ISO/IEC 11770-3 [42]) in conjunction with key derivation techniques (see ISO/IEC 11770-6 [45], NIST SP800-56c [129] and NIST SP 800-108 Revision 1 [207]).
-If ephemeral EC keys are used in the Diffie-Hellman key agreement then it is possible to achieve forward secrecy whereby an attacker (who subsequently compromises the sender's or recipient's key store) is unable to determine the shared secret key that was established and the payload it protected.
-This property is enforced by TLS v1.3 (see [108]) and IPsec.
+If the requirement is to establish a shared secret key (which might then be used for sending keys or messages from one party to another protected using symmetric techniques) then it is important to consider Diffie-Hellman key agreement and its EC-based variant ECDH (see ISO/IEC 11770-3 [38]) in conjunction with key derivation techniques (see ISO/IEC 11770-6 [41],NIST SP800-56c [128] and NIST SP 800-108 Revision 1 Error!
+Reference source not found.).
+If ephemeral EC keys a re used in the Diffie-Hellman key agreement then it is possible to achieve forward secrecy whereby an attacker (who subsequently compromises the sender's or recipient's key store) is unable to determine the shared secret key that was established and the payload it protected.
+This property is enforced by TLS v1.3 (see [107]) and IPsec.